 MAX A/C: Turn the right knob to MAX A/C for maximum cooling.
 This setting puts the system in the recirculation mode and helps to maximize your air conditioner's performance and your vehicle's fuel economy.
 This setting also cools the air the fastest.
 After the vehicle's interior reaches a comfortable temperature, turn the knob clockwise to place the air conditioning system in the A/C mode.

-A/C: Use for normal cooling on hot days.
-This setting cools outside air and directs it through the instrument panel outlets.
+A/C: This setting is used for normal cooling on hot days.
+It cools outside air and directs it through the instrument panel outlets.

-BI-LEVEL A/C: Use this setting to divide airflow between the heater floor vents and instrument panel vents.
-The air conditioning compressor may operate in this setting to cool the air.
+BI-LEVEL A/C: This setting divides airflow between the heater floor vents and instrument panel vents.
+The air conditioning compressor will cycle continuously in this setting as long as the outside air temperature is warm enough to activate the compressor.